 Look for Full Spectrum, Not Isolate CBD

 In some ways, it might seem like the Isolate of CBD would be the better choice.
-It’s the pure, straight up oil.
-However, the full spectrum or “enriched” CBD contains other beneficial ingredients from cannabis that can help to the relief your cat receives from the oil overall.
+It’s pure, straight-up oil.
+However, the full-spectrum or “enriched” CBD contains other beneficial ingredients from cannabis that can help the relief your cat receives from the oil overall.

 Terpenes are something most of us haven’t heard of.
 Cannabis is not the only plant that produces terpenes.

 Terpenes bind to the receptors in the ECS parts of the brain.
-They help with a number of medical issues including insomnia, inflammation, asthma, depression, anxiety, and others.
+They help with several medical issues, including insomnia, inflammation, asthma, depression, anxiety, etc.

 You’ve probably heard of flavonoids.
-In school we had to learn about these phytonutrients – plant chemicals – if you’re like me, you’ve forgotten what they really are and how they could help.
+In school, we had to learn about these phytonutrients – plant chemicals – if you’re like me, you’ve forgotten what they are and how they could help.

-Flavonoids are the part of the plant that gives us the vivid colors in fruits and vegetables.
+Flavonoids are the part of the plant that gives fruits and vegetables their vivid colors.
 They happen to be powerful antioxidants and help support and boost the immune system and fight inflammation.
 They also help fight neurogenerative and cardiovascular diseases.

 In the foods we typically eat, you can find flavonoids in tea, onions, strawberries, kale, Brussels sprouts, citrus, parsley, and grapes.
 And as we know, those who consume these foods regularly are likely to be healthier than the folks who don’t.
 This is partially due to the flavonoids they contain.

 Flavonoids help in a variety of ways, including: